 Vail Pass is a high and easily accessible mountain pass in central Colorado.
-The area around the Vail Pass is very popular for recreational activities during all seasons.
+The area around the Vail Pass is very popular for recreational activities all year long.

 Vail Pass can be traversed via US Route 6 along Interstate 70.
-The Pass borders the Eagle and Summit Counties and is the only pass in Colorado with a paved bike path on both sides of the mountain.
+The pass borders the Eagle and Summit Counties and is the only pass in Colorado with a paved bike path on both sides of the mountain.
 Interestingly, Vail Pass is the second-highest highway pass in the US, trailing only the twin Eisenhower/Johnson Tunnels on the border of Summit and Clear Creek County, only 28 miles to the east.

-Historically, Vail Pass was not used as a popular route for early explorers and settlers.
-It was not until the year 1940 when US Route 6 was built to bypass the treacherous Shrine Pass, that Vail Pass became the easiest route through the central Rocky Mountains.
+Historically, this area wasn’t used as a popular route for early explorers and settlers.
+In 1940, US Route 6 was built to bypass the treacherous Shrine Pass, thus cementing Vail Pass as the easiest route through the central Rocky Mountains.
 Construction of Interstate 70 through Vail Pass, which overlaps large portions of US 6, began in 1973 and was completed in 1978.

 Vail Pass Accessibility

 Vail Pass is very easily accessed along a paved, major US interstate highway.
-Even with that in mind, vehicles traversing the pass should be in good operating condition as the 7% grades and winding turns can be difficult on a car’s brakes and engine.
+Even still, vehicles traversing the pass should be in good operating condition as the 7% grades and winding turns can be difficult on a car’s brakes and engine.

-Seasonality – Due to the high demand of vehicles on Interstate 70, Vail Pass is typically open all year round.
+Seasonality – Due to the high number of vehicles on Interstate 70, Vail Pass is typically open all year round.
 However, it is known to close and cause traffic backups during peak winter months.
 These backups are usually due to weather-related closures or accidents.
 The western side of Vail Pass has also been known to slide, with small avalanches spilling over the westbound lanes between the top of the pass and East Vail.

 Vehicle Restrictions – During mild weather, Vail Pass can be accessed by most passenger vehicles.
 In the winter, it is very likely that Colorado will enforce tread and tire chain laws for 2WD vehicles.
 Always check the conditions and restrictions of Interstate 70 before traveling to Vail Pass.

-In the winter, the Vail Pass Winter Recreation area is the home to many expansive trails for snowmobiling and backcountry skiing.
+Wintertime – In the winter, the 55,000 acre Vail Pass Winter Recreation Area is home to many expansive trails for snowmobiling, backcountry skiing, snowshoeing, and cross-country skiing.
 The White River National Forest charges a small fee for the continuous upkeep of the popular area, but the fee pays for facilities maintenance, terrain management, ranger patrols, and for snowcats to groom some of the ski tracks.